frocher/luskad-mcp/README.md

 # Luskad MCP

+⚠️ **DEPRECATED** ⚠️

+This project is deprecated.
+The MCP server is now directly integrated in the Luskad webapp.

+---

+# Luskad MCP

 A Model Context Protocol (MCP) server that provides access to coding rules and examples for your projects.

 ## Features